definitelymeng/Machine-Learning/README.md

 - Bank Note: Created deep learning classifier using Tensorflow to categorize bank note as authentic or not
 - Image Classifier: Deep Learning classifier using PyTorch to classify flower images
 - Hierarchical Clustering: Simple clustering model using three different hierarchical cluster methods
+- Lastfm Data Analysis: Using Pandas library to conduct data analysis to understand user listening habits and artist similarites on user data from Lastfm